asteris-llc/converge/docs_source/content/resources/wait.query.md

 - `interval` (duration string)

   the amount of time to wait in between checks.
-The format is Go's duraction string.
+The format is Go's duration string.
 A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
+If the interval is not specified, it will default to 5 seconds.

 - `grace_period` (duration string)

-  the amount of time to wait before running the first check.
-The format is Go's duraction string.
+  the amount of time to wait before running the first check and after a successful check.
+The format is Go's duration string.
 A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
+If no grace period is specified, no grace period will be taken into account.

 - `max_retry` (int)

   the maximum number of attempts before the wait fails.
+If the maximum number of retries is not set, it will default to 5.